tomwardill/Python-Articles/buildout-part1.rst

   Generated script '/home/tomwardill/tmp/buildoutwriteup/bin/nosetests-2.6'.
   Generated script '/home/tomwardill/tmp/buildoutwriteup/bin/nosetests'.

-Your output may not be exactly similar, but should contain broadly those lines.
+Your output may not be exactly the same, but should contain broadly those lines.

 The simple sample here is using the zc.recipe.egg recipe.
 This is probably the most common of all buildout recipes as it is the one that will do the heavy work of downloading an egg, analysing its setup.py for dependencies (and installing them if required), and then finally installing the egg into the buildout path for use.
 Recipes are just python eggs that contain code that buildout will run.
-The easiest way to think of this is that while a recipe is an egg, recipe contains instructions for the buildout process itself, and therefore will not be available to code at the end.
+The easiest way to think of this is that while a recipe is an egg, a recipe contains instructions for the buildout process itself, and therefore will not be available to code at the end.

 An analysis of the buildout output shows exactly what it has done.
 It has downloaded an egg for ``zc.recipe.egg`` and run the ``noseinstall`` part.
 Let's take a closer look at that noseinstall part from before::